-A standardised supervision process will actively encourage all staff to meet the aims and objectives of the charity and their respective project.
-This policy will provide a framework for the one-to-one supervision of all members of staff working for Triple C.
+A standardised supervision process will actively encourage all staff to meet the aims and objectives of Triple C and their respective project.
+This policy will provide a framework for the one-to-one supervision of all members of staff working for Triple C and offered to lead volunteers.

-This policy sets out how members of staff can expect to be supervised and provides line managers with the key elements required to supervise employees and volunteers effectively.
+This policy sets out how staff (and lead volunteers) can expect to be supervised and provides line managers with the key elements required to supervise employees and volunteers effectively.